-Some specialized programs are not available to our visiting international exchange students such as Pharmacy, School of Law (graduate-level, not the Legal Studies Department), School of Medicine, and the M.B.A. program.
+Some specialized programs are not available to our visiting international exchange students such as Pharmacy, School of Law (graduate-level, not the Legal Studies Department), School of Medicine, some education courses, the Intelligence and Security Studies program, and the M.B.A. program.

 Courses must be at the 500 level or higher.
 These courses must be pre-approved by the academic department.
 Please notify the Study Abroad Office as early as possible if you intend to come as a graduate student.